Is Cancun Safe Right Now? A Thorough Guide on Safety in Cancun

 Let me share 5 dos and 5 don’ts for staying safe in Cancun.

-✅ Cancun is pretty sunny, so pack plenty of the best sunscreens for Mexico.
+• Cancun is super sunny, so pack plenty of sunscreen (especially reef-safe ones).

-✅ Get travel and health insurance before you travel.
+• Get travel and health insurance before your trip.

-🚫 Don’t use the money exchange services at the airport.
+• Don’t use the currency exchange at the airport — the rate is terrible.

 Is There Uber in Cancun?

-Unfortunately, there is no Uber in Cancun, and anywhere in the state of Quintana Roo.
+Nope — Uber doesn’t operate in Cancun or anywhere in the state of Quintana Roo.

 ► Save 13$ by booking your round-trip transfer in advance!
 BOOK NOW